 Newbridge is committed to providing a secure environment for students, where children feel safe and are kept safe.
 All adults in our school recognise that safeguarding is everyone’s responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.

 Prevent is short for ‘Preventing Violence and Extremism’

 Prevent covers all forms of terrorism and extremism and some aspects of non-violent extremism.
 The overall aim is to stop individuals or groups engaging in terrorism or supporting violent acts and extremism by raising awareness of issues, and supporting those that may be vulnerable

-Newbridge Prevent Policy
+Newbridge Prevent Policies and Appendices: